datalens-tech/datalens/README.md

 ./init.sh --hc --up
 ```

-Output of `init.sh` will contain generated admin password.
+Randomly generated admin password will be stored in the `.env` file and printed to terminal.

 **Note:** You can find all script arguments by running the `./init.sh --help` command